thecodeassassin/influxdb.com/content/docs/v0.9/concepts/reading_and_writing_data.md

+---
-# Reading and Writing Data
+title: Reading and Writing Data
+---

 There are many ways to write data into InfluxDB including the built-in HTTP API, client libraries, and integrations with external data sources such as Collectd.

 ## Writing data using the HTTP API